 A recent study found that 90% of people search on the first three pages of search engine results and that 62% search only on the first page.
 Good branding work rewards candidates by resulting in a high ranking on Google searches.
-To find out what’s out there in cyberspace, here are the most common social media search engines:
+To find out what’s out there in cyberspace, use a common social media search engines like socialmention.com.

 Setting it up is a bit time-consuming, but you might be surprised at the information available about you and that you didn’t have a clue about.
-One of the best ways to find out what people are saying about you is to monitor your reputation via www.google.com/alerts.
+One of the best ways to find out what people are saying about you is to monitor your reputation via Google alerts.

 It’s very important to communicate properly, for this is how people judge you.
 And there are certain words and phrases you should avoid because they’re overused and most often meaningless.
 Here are a few examples: